About Montana Land Board

-Secretary of State Corey Stapleton is an active member of our Montana Land Board, which helps our schools and economy.
+The Secretary of State is an active member of our Montana Land Board, which helps our schools and economy.

-Other members that serve with Secretary Stapleton are the Governor, Attorney General, Superintendent of Public Instruction, and State Auditor.
+Other members that serve with our Secretary of State are the Governor, Attorney General, Superintendent of Public Instruction, and State Auditor.

-Secretary Stapleton fully supports trust lands and their mission to help our Montana businesses and industries
+Secretary of State fully supports trust lands and their mission to help our Montana businesses and industries

 - leasing rights for agriculture and grazing